sclaussen/apex/README.md

 If Output MP40-Const01 = ON Then PConst01
 If Output MP40-Lagoon = ON Then PLagoon
 If Output MP40-Nutr = ON Then PNutr
-If Output MP40-PulseP5 = ON Then PPulseP5
-If Output MP40-PulseP8 = ON Then PPulseP8
 If Output MP40-Pulse2 = ON Then PPulse2
 If Output MP40-Pulse3 = ON Then PPulse3
 If Output MP40-Pulse5 = ON Then PPulse5
-If Output MP40-Pulse8 = ON Then PPulse8
 If Output MP40-Pulse10 = ON Then PPulse10
 If Output MP40-ReefCr = ON Then PReefCr
 If Output MP40-Slowest = ON Then PSlowest